fylgja/site/src/components/button.md

 | `-theme`   | Paints the btn with and filled `$color-theme` color |
 | `-icon`    | Creates a icon btn's with equal width and height    |

-Besides these variable classes.
-We try to keep away from adding more variable classes.
+Besides these variable classes, we try to keep away from adding more variable classes.

 As this will create to much extra CSS you will most likely never use.

 ## Config

-As with almost all of our components.
-CSS variables can be configured to add your own look/style.
+As with almost all of our components, CSS variables can be configured to add your own look/style.

-Want direct control on the base styles.
-Down here are the following SCSS variables can you modify.
+Want direct control on the base styles, here are the following SCSS variables can you modify.

 ```scss
 $enable-btn-theme: true !default;